samjohnson208/SaugerParentage/README.md

  Here's the plan: First, let's review the sequoia scripts we have written so far and take a minute to understand what's going on.
 Then, take this genotype matrix and load it into R. Take your sauger_ids_col.txt and load it in, along with a .csv of JUST the sample id's of the 2015 F0 fish and their Test F1 progeny.
 Then, filter the genotype matrix to include rows whose sample id is in the vector of individuals that's Test F1's and 2015 F0's, then edit the Sequoia_Full.R script and run it using slurm_sequoia_first.sh.

  This was done in the afternoon on 3/13 and finished in the evening.
 Tomorrow, 3/14 I will scp the data to my local machine and investigate relationships.

+No relationships found on that data, perhaps because we filtered with maf of 0.03 above instead of 0.3.
+Ugh.
+Resume after break and try again.
+The filtered vcf is already there in sam_sai_svit.

+## A Note on Nomenclature

+3/14 - Changed all of the .bam, .sorted.bam, and .sorted.bam.bai in both mem directories to start with the prefix "mem_" rather than "aln_".
+The runbwa_mem.pl script was also updated to reflect this change, should we have to run that alignment again.
+Keep that in mind for any discrepancies in documentation you may come across down the line.